Particle density in diffusion-limited annihilating systems: Introduction

-This confirms that the model deviates from the mean-field behavior in dimensions $d\leq 3$ when $p=1/2$ and in dimensions $d\leq 2$ when $p\neq 1/2$.
+This confirms that the model deviates from the mean-field behavior in dimensions $d\leq 3$ when the initial particle densities are equal and in dimensions $d\leq 2$ when the densities are unequal.

-The closely related system \emph{annihilating random walk} was already known not to exhibit mean field behavior in low dimension.
+The closely related system \emph{annihilating random walk} was already known not to exhibit mean-field behavior in low dimension.
 This process typically starts with one particle per site with particles performing independent random walks at rate $1$.
 Any collision results in mutual annihilation.
-Arratia proved in \cite{arratia} that $\beta_t$, the density of particles at the origin at time $t$, satisfies
+Arratia proved in \cite{arratia1981limiting} that $\beta_t$, the density of particles at the origin at time $t$, satisfies

-Arratia's work built on similar results from Bramson and Griffeath \cite{first} for \emph{coalescing random walk}.
-This is the process in which particles coalesce upon colliding (equivalently one particle is annihilated each collision).
-These one-type models are easier to analyze than the two-type case because they have nice monotonicity properties, and also enjoy a dual process known as the \emph{voter model}.
-This makes it possible to connect $\beta_t$ to the range of a simple random walk, which leads to the exponents in \eqref{eq:beta}.
-There is no known tractable dual for DLAS.
+Arratia's work built on similar results from Bramson and Griffeath \cite{first} for \emph{coalescing random walk}, in which particles coalesce upon colliding (equivalently one particle is annihilated in each collision). \commHL{Coalescing random walk} has nice monotonicity properties and also enjoys a dual process known as the \emph{voter model}. \commHL{ Bramson and Griffeath \cite{first} used this dual process to obtain sharp asymptotic for particle density in coalescing random walk, and Arratia \cite{arratia1981limiting} used a coupling between coaleasing and annihilating random walk to show that the particle density in the annihilating system is asymptotically the half of the coalescing system.
+This leads to the exponents in \eqref{eq:beta}.
+There is no known tractable dual process for DLAS or coupling to well-known processes. }